A Thorough Review Of The Shopify Short Narrative - And Where It Fails

-Spotlight Top Pick Shopify (SHOP) stock has fallen nearly 20% in two-days on the heels of toxic accusations from a well known short seller, Andrew Left of Citron research.

-Rather than summarize Citron Research's short thesis, here it is, straight from Andrew's mouth in a seven minute video:
+Spotlight Top Pick Shopify (SHOP) stock has fallen nearly 20% in two days on the heels of toxic accusations from a well-known short seller, Andrew Left of Citron research.
+Rather than summarize Citron Research's short thesis, here it is, straight from Left's mouth in a seven-minute video:

-Before we move onto the accusations, let's first start with the bullish thesis -- that is, why Shopify stock has risen so sharply.
+Before we move on to the accusations, let's first start with the bullish thesis -- that is, why Shopify stock has risen so sharply.

-What is Shopify?
+What Is Shopify?

 Retail e-commerce sales worldwide from 2014 to 2020 are pegged to grow from $2.3 trillion in 2017 to over $4 trillion by 2020.
 Here's the first chart from our friends at Statista: